Chandler Phillips betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Chandler Phillips missed the cut in his most recent appearance at this tournament in 2025.
+Chandler Phillips returns to the Sony Open in Hawaii after missing the cut last year with a score of 5-over.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on making the weekend this time around in the 2026 Sony Open in Hawaii.
+15-18 in the 2026 Sony Open in Hawaii.

 Phillips's recent history at the Sony Open in Hawaii